Central Colombia and the Santa Marta Mountains

 - Expertly led by Limosa’s Carl Downing and English-speaking local Colombian guides

 Morning birding at Montezuma.
-Afternoon drive to Otun-Quimbaya Reserve (1 night)
+Afternoon drive to Manizales (3 nights)

 Birding Rio Blanco Reserve and Los Nevados National Park

 Visit to Hacienda el Bosque.
-Fly to Baranquilla (1 night)
+PM Drive to Otún-Quimbaya Reserve (1 night)

 Morning birding at Isla Salamanca.
-Transfer to Minca (1 nght)
+Transfer to Minca (1 night)

 Transfer to El Dorado Lodge.
 Birding San Lorenzo Ridge (2 nights)